lierdakil/pandoc-crossref/README.md

 * `t` -- object caption, as given in source Markdown
 * `ccs` -- collected subfigure captions.
 Only applicable to `subfigureTemplate`.
 Collected captions will be separated by `ccsDelim` and individual captions will be printed with `ccsTemplate`.
 See [Subfigures](#subfigures)

+`xPrefixTemplate`, where `x` is `fig`, `eqn`, etc, are a special case.
+Those don't have `t` variable, since there is no caption in source markdown, but instead have `p` variable, that binds to relevant `xPrefix`.
+This is done this way, since actual prefix vaule can depend on `i`.

 Please note that at the moment, templates are not supported with LaTeX/PDF output.

 ### Custom Numbering Schemes